sieben07/aar/README.md

 ### Level 0 - The Start/Menu level

-Most games don’t have a playable menu level.
-What is a playable menu level?, you ask.
-Good question very good question indeed.
+Most games don’t have a playable menu screen level.
+What is a playable menu screen level, you ask?
+Good question, very good question indeed.

-What is a menu?
+What is a menu screen?

-Before a person can start a game he usually select from a menu what he wants to do.
-The menu is usually something like:
+Before a person can start a game he usually select on the menu screen what he wants to do.
+The menu screen usually cointains a list of selectable items:

   - Start
   - Options
   - …(something something)

-Here the controls are different to the controls in the game.
+On the menue screen the controls are different to the controls in the game.

 Up and down on a joy-pad, joystick or on a keyboard (sometimes “w” for up and “s” for down) toggle between the menu items.
 With one button on